nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/automation/use-of-mvel-in-automation-chains.md

 ## How to Use Scripting Features in Parameters Values

-When using automation, Values you put in operation parameters are provided with scripting capability (when using JavaScript AZutomation, parameters are a JavaScript expression, string, number, function returning a value, etc.).
+When using automation, values you put in operation parameters are provided with scripting capability (when using JavaScript Automation, parameters are a JavaScript expression, string, number, function returning a value, etc.).
 Basically, when the system evaluates the value, it detects wether it is a raw value or an expression to be evaluated/resolved.
 The syntax used to tell the system you are passing an expression to be evaluated is `@{the_expression}`.

 So, for example, say we want to set the `value` parameter of the `Document.SetProperty` operation to set the `dc:title` field of a document: